-5. Have a valid driver's license if the operation of a vo ehicle is necessary to provide Community
+5. Have a valid driver's license if the operation of a vehicle is necessary to provide Community Participation Support.

-Participation Support.

-Verification of Provider Qualifications

-Entity Responsible for Verification:

-ODP or its Designee

-Frequency of Verification:

-At least once during a 3-year monitoring cycle and monomer New providers may be qualified more frequently dependent to.
+At least once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP.
+New providers may be qualified more frequently depending on which monitoring cycle they are assigned to.

-Appendix C: Participant Services

-C-1/C-3: Service Specification

-the Medicaid agency or the operating agency (if applicable).
-Service Type: Statutory Service Service: Education Alternate Service Title (if any):
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

+Service Type:

+Statutory Service

+Service:

+Education

+Alternate Service Title (if any):

 Education Support Services

-HCBS Taxonomy:

 Category 1: Sub-Category 1:

 04 Day Services 04030 education services

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-Service Definition (Scope):
+Serv vice Definition (Scope):

 Category 4: Sub-Category 4:

-¬